better-internet/radworks-docs/docs/using-radicle/running-a-seed-node.md

     hybecxsmx5t11emgg9mqkggihp5d7rd66tyuubaruiyym5f458fs1s@myseed.myorg.com:12345

-Have a look at the [Joining a seed node](getting-started/getting-started.md#joining-a-seed-node) section for more information on how to set up the new seed node in Upstream.
+Have a look at the [Adding a seed node to Upstream](getting-started/getting-started.md#adding-a-seed-node-to-upstream) section for more information on how to set up the new seed node in Upstream.

 [seed]: https://github.com/radicle-dev/radicle-bins/tree/master/seed